 - Add the garlic ginger paste.
 Cook until it stops sputtering, around a minute.

 - Turn the heat up to medium high.
 This is important.
-The heat is what caramelizes the onion in the curry base and gives the curry it's Indian restaurant flavour.
+The heat is what makes curry base work and gives the this dish its Indian restaurant flavour.
 As you become more comfortable with this technique try pushing it.
 Add the diluted tomato paste and stir until bubbles form (the oil will likely separate).
 This takes around 30 seconds to one minute depending on the heat.

 - Add 3 oz of curry base.
 Stir until bubbles form (little craters really), around 30 seconds.
 Think lively boil.
 Watch the edges of the pan.
 The curry can stick here.
 Sticking is OK.
 Just scrape it back into the base.
 Burning is bad.